 The Tokyo Guide

 Like any world-class international epicenter of culture, urbanity, and modernity, you can never complete Tokyo.
 It’s too much—38 million people swarming in and out of a city that lives both in the past and the future at the same time is no place for limits.
 If there’s one thing you can be sure of, however, it’s that everything you do and see in Tokyo will be extremely Tokyo—a set of experiences distinct from almost any other place in the world.
 So relax a bit; take off on a walk without really knowing where you’re going.
-If you follow the suggestions mentioned below, you can’t go wrong.
+If you follow the suggestions mentioned below—including and especially stopping by the just-opened goop TOKYO pop—you can’t go wrong.
 And if you get lost, well, lucky you.